dart-archive/www.dartlang.org/src/site/tools/pub/dependencies.markdown

 Sometimes you find yourself working on multiple related packages at the same time.
 Maybe you are creating a framework while building an app that uses it.
-In those cases, during development you really want to depend on the "live" version of that package on your local file system.
+In those cases, during development you really want to depend on the _live_ version of that package on your local file system.
 That way changes in one package are instantly picked up by the one that depends on it.